patrovite/Course_Generator/doc/fr/readme.md

-This documenation is written in Markdown and compiled with Pandoc.
+This documentation is written in Markdown and compiled with Pandoc.

 The texts are in the "./md" directory and the images included in the document in the "./images" directory.